rvesse/stardog-docs/src/docs/admin.html.md

 if no user or password are given.
 This is obviously **not secure**;
-before any serious use of Stardog is contemplated, read the [security](../security) chapter at least twice, and then---minimally---change the administrative password to something we haven't published on the interwebs!
+before any serious use of Stardog is contemplated, read the [security](../security) chapter at least twice, and then--minimally--change the administrative password to something we haven't published on the interwebs!

 ### Command Groups